ZeusOfTheCrows/zeusofthecrows.github.io/about.md

 ---

-all content on this site, unless otherwise specified, is free for personal and commercial use for individuals, non-profits, and institutions with fewer than 3 employees.
+all content on this site, unless otherwise specified, is free for personal and commercial use for individuals, non-profits, and institutions with fewer than 3 employees. (i just don't like large corporations)

 ---